 Muscle weakness Causes Weakness refers to loss of muscle strength.
 That is, people cannot move a muscle normally despite trying as hard as they can.
 However, the term is often misused.
 Many people with normal muscle... read more can have many causes.
 Diagnostic tests, such as the following, are done to help narrow the possibilities:

 Electromyography Electromyography Diagnostic procedures may be needed to confirm a diagnosis suggested by the medical history and neurologic examination.
-Electroencephalography (EEG) is a simple, painless procedure in which... read more , which involves recording electrical activity in the muscles, can help determine whether the problem is in nerves, neuromuscular junction, or muscles.
+Imaging tests commonly used to diagnose nervous system (neurologic) disorders... read more , which involves recording electrical activity in the muscles, can help determine whether the problem is in nerves, neuromuscular junction, or muscles.

 Nerve conduction studies Nerve conduction studies Diagnostic procedures may be needed to confirm a diagnosis suggested by the medical history and neurologic examination.
-Electroencephalography (EEG) is a simple, painless procedure in which... read more , which measure how fast nerves transmit impulses, may also be done.
+Imaging tests commonly used to diagnose nervous system (neurologic) disorders... read more , which measure how fast nerves transmit impulses, may also be done.
 The speed of impulses is not affected until late in motor neuron disease, so if impulses are unexpectedly slow early in the disease, the cause of symptoms may be another disorder.